upptime/upptime/README.md

   - A simple, beautiful, and accessible PWA is generated
   - Built with Svelte and Sapper
   - Fetches data from this repository using the GitHub API

+_Upptime is not affiliated to or endorsed by GitHub._

 [![Screenshot of status website](https://raw.githubusercontent.com/upptime/upptime.js.org/master/static/img/screenshot-status.png)](https://upptime.js.org)